sguir/ppgcourse/exercise_BP.md

 The files in the results folder are classified in subfolders according to the model/process (e.g., CORE, STDis,...) and each in simulations or plot subfoders.

-The BayPass Models and the simulations are going to be run in the cloud whereas the calculation of some statistics and the plots are going to be run (using R) in your personal computers.
+The BayPass Models and the simulations are going to be run in the cloud whereas the calculation of some statistics and the plots are going to be run (using R) in your laptop.

 Start a new R session and upload the R libraries: